 Get Your Timings Right

-Who’da thunk it but you can’t just post on social media at any old time.
+Well, yes timing does make a difference.
 Each platform seems to be more active at different times during the day and week and if you can tap into the moments in which most users are online, you can significantly increase your impact.
-Twitter followers tend to post most frequently from Monday to Thursday between 9am and 3pm whereas Facebook users are at their most active on Wednesday afternoons around 3 pm and evenings around 8pm.
+For example, twitter followers tend to post most frequently from Monday to Thursday between 9am and 3pm whereas Facebook users are at their most active on Wednesday afternoons around 3 pm and evenings around 8pm.
 It’s easy to get lost in the technicalities and if timings become a little too robotic for you try this; post during work hours on the hour and half hour, try to avoid the very early morning and late at night.
 Easy peasy.

 Take a Snap